Nishanth009/Udacity-Reinforcement-learning-Project---Continous-Control/REPORT.md

 ### Deep learning model architecture:-<br>

-Algorithm uses two networks one for Actor and one for critic
+Algorithm uses two networks one for Actor and one for Critic

 Actor: 64->128<br>
 Critic: 64 -> 128